Restricted Boltzmann Machine and Deep Belief Network: Tutorial and Survey: Introduction

 The Hebbian learning method, used in the Hopfield network, was very weak and could not generalize well to unseen data.
 Therefore, backpropagation \cite{rumelhart1986learning} was proposed for training neural networks.
 Backpropagation was gradient descent plus the chain rule technique.
 However, researchers found out soon that neural networks cannot get deep in their number of layers.
 This is because, in deep networks, gradients become very small in the initial layers after many chain rules from the last layers of network.
 This problem was called vanishing gradients.
 This problem of networks plus the glory of theory in kernel support vector machines \cite{boser1992training} resulted in the winter of neural networks in the last years of previous century until around 2006.

 During the winter of neural networks, Hinton tried to save neural networks from being forgotten in the history of machine learning.
 So, he returned to his previously proposed RBM and proposed a learning method for RBM with the help of some other researchers including Max Welling \cite{hinton2002training,welling2004exponential}.
 They proposed training the weights of BM and RBM using maximum likelihood estimation.
 BM and RBM can be seen as generative models where new values for neurons can be generated using Gibbs sampling \cite{geman1984stochastic}.
 Hinton noticed RBM because he knew that the set of weights between every two layers of a neural network is an RBM.
-It was in the year 2006 \cite{hinton2006reducing,hinton2006fast} that he thought it is possible to train a network in a greedy way \cite{bengio2007greedy} where the weights of every layer of network is trained using RBM training.
+It was in the year 2006 \cite{hinton2006reducing,hinton2006fast} that he thought it is possible to train a network in a greedy way\footnote{A greedy algorithm makes every decision based on the most benefit at the current step and does not care about the final outcome at the final step.
+This greedy approach hopes that the final step will obtain a good result by small best steps based on their current benefits.} \cite{bengio2007greedy} where the weights of every layer of network is trained using RBM training.
 This stack of RBM models with a greedy algorithm for training was named Deep Belief Network (DBN) \cite{hinton2006fast,hinton2009deep}.
 DBN allowed the networks to become deep by preparing a good initialization of weights (using RBM training) for backpropagation.
 This good starting point for backpropagation optimization did not face the problem of vanishing gradients anymore.
 Since the breakthrough in 2006 \cite{hinton2006reducing}, the winter of neural networks started to end gradually because the networks could get deep to become more nonlinear and handle more nonlinear data.